-Women’s Day Celebrations Originate In The USA
+Women’s Day Celebrations Originate in the USA

-The very first Woman’s Day took place in the United States on February 28, 1909.
+The very first Women’s Day took place in the United States on February 28, 1909.
 The Socialist Party of America designated this day to commemorate a worker’s strike.
 One year earlier on this day, 15,000 female garment workers marched through New York City.
 They protested against working conditions and demanded political rights like the right to vote.

-History Of International Women’s Day
+History of International Women’s Day

 In 1910, however, a meeting of The Socialist International took place in Copenhagen, Denmark.
 100 women from 17 different countries attended this conference.
 These ladies wanted a Woman’s Day to honor the international movement for women’s rights.
-Another goal was to support each other in gaining women suffrage.
+Another goal was to support each other in gaining women’s suffrage.

 The next milestone was the following year when over a million people in Denmark, Austria, Germany, and Switzerland celebrated the first International Women’s Day (IWD) on March 19, 1911.
 They attended rallies with a clear focus on work as they demanded vocational training or equality on the job for women.

-March 8 And The United Nations
+March 8 and the United Nations

-Gender Equality And IWD
+Gender Equality and IWD

 Fortunately, women are guaranteed full suffrage in most nations these days.
-But there are still regions in this world, where minority groups are refused the right to vote or are discriminated against.
+But there are still regions in this world where minority groups are refused the right to vote or are discriminated against.
 Hence, the focus of International Women’s Day has changed a little.

-2019 Campaign For International Woman’s Day
+2023 Campaign for International Woman’s Day

 Of course, there are plenty of other ways to support girls and women all over the globe and all year round.
 Non-profit organizations like Women for Women International (WfWI) also aim for equal chances.
 This humanitarian organization provides support for female survivors of war.
 WfWI helps those women not only with emotional counseling but also with financial aid.
-Another important aspect is the life skills training where most of them learn how to write and read or do basic math for the first time.
+Another important aspect is the life skills training, where most of them learn how to write and read or do basic math for the first time.
 Other learning fields include health and civic education.
 Be sure to do your own research to find out which organizations are worth supporting through donations or volunteering.

-Talk To Your Kids About Women’s Rights
+Talk to Your Kids About Women’s Rights